 Pate’s Mandarin Chinese curriculum seeks to open pupils’ eyes to a profoundly different culture and mindset.
 Pupils are encouraged to explore links between language learning and logical patterns, whilst discovering the unique artistic nature of the Chinese writing system.
 We are lucky to be an MEP school, seeing our curriculum and resources supported directly by the DfE via the IOE and Confucius Institute provision at University College London.
-Most students who embark upon the MEP programme start ab initio, but we do welcome individually with previous experience of Chinese languages too.
-We assess students in years 7 and 8 in relation to 3 key strands: Comprehension, Communication & Character formation.
+Most students who embark upon the MEP programme start ab initio, but we do welcome individuals with previous experience of Chinese languages too.
+We assess students in Years 7 and 8 in relation to 3 Key Strands: Comprehension, Communication & Character formation.

-Mandarin in Y7, 8 and 9 provides strong foundations for studying Mandarin at GCSE with the topics, skills and grammatical content covered, and we use some HSK materials and assessments to enrich their training and measure pupil progress.
-Pupils then access higher GCSE examinations in summer of Y11, which showcase their multifaceted skills, with a particular onus on productive language: speaking and writing.
-We envisage that some of our Mandarin linguists beyond GCSE may access A-Level, and ultimately even go on to study, work and thrive abroad, accessing authentic Chinese culture, literature and film as a whole new world opens up to them; or certainly that their language skills will see them with a competitive edge in future employment.
+Mandarin in Years 7, 8 and 9 provides strong foundations for studying Mandarin at GCSE with the topics, skills and grammatical content covered, and we use some HSK materials and assessments to enrich their training and measure pupil progress.
+Pupils then access higher GCSE examinations in the summer of Year 11, which showcase their multifaceted skills, with a particular onus on productive language: speaking and writing.
+We envisage that some of our Mandarin linguists beyond GCSE may access A Level, and ultimately even go on to study, work and thrive abroad, accessing authentic Chinese culture, literature and film as a whole new world opens up to them; or certainly that their language skills will see them with a competitive edge in future employment.

-All year groups have the opportunity for enriched learning experiences (in non-Covid times!) including study days, Chinese celebrations, drama, dance and calligraphy, museum trips and cookery, and a highlight of the Y9 curriculum for our MEP learners is the offer of an immersive enrichment learning in China, which is heavily subsidised by HANBAN and the International Office of Education at UCL.
+All year groups have the opportunity for enriched learning experiences (in non-Covid times!) including study days, Chinese celebrations, drama, dance, calligraphy, museum trips and cookery, and a highlight of the Year 9 curriculum for our MEP learners is the offer of an immersive enrichment learning experience in China, which is heavily subsidised by HANBAN and the International Office of Education at UCL.

 KEY STAGE 3